The One Thing | Leadership in a Reading Revolution Newsletter | October 2023

 Introduction: Our work in education does not happen in silos - rather, there are many pieces to the puzzle that moves our work forward.
 Below is a system from a perspective of four broad categories - people, process, product and culture.
 It is through these four lenses that we will assess your coaching system.
 By engaging with this assessment you are establishing a baseline of your coaching system’s current status.
 This assessment serves as that “pinned location” on the map.
 Understanding where we are is the only way to decide where we are going.

-Would you like me to join an upcoming event?
-Please reply to this email and let's plan something! |
+Would you like me to join an upcoming event as a speaker?
+Please reply to this email to inquire about how I can support you and your event.

-Thank you for subscribing to this newsletter!
 Please use the link below to provide feedback which is always welcome.

 I'm glad you're here.
 The only way to grow a revolution is by expanding our reach.
 And we cannot leave the reading revolution to chance.
 Our children need us.